What Causes Sensitive Teeth?

 Grinding can cause sensitivity as well.
 Putting excessive force on teeth for long durations of time causes the nerves to become inflamed and they show that their inflamed and unhappy by causing you sensitivity.
 Sometimes some of the restorative work that you’ve had in your mouth, such as fillings, if those come de-bonded – the contact between the filling and the tooth separates – that can cause sensitive teeth as well.

-If you or a loved one is experiencing tooth sensitive teeth, Contact Inglewood Family Dental to arrange your free consultation and let us help identify the root cause.
+If you or a loved one is experiencing tooth sensitive teeth, Contact Inglewood Family Dental to arrange your consultation and let us help identify the root cause.
 We offer flexible financing options and follow the new Alberta dental fee guide to help make treatments accessible on any budget.
 Contact us today, we look forward to putting a smile on your face!